1000buffalogenomes/1000buffalogenomes.github.io/join.md

 ---
 layout: page
 title: Join Us
 subtitle: The water buffalo is joining the race in genome research.
-Come and ride in!
+Come and ride on!
 ---
 ### How to join?